kumahq/kuma-demo/kubernetes/README.md

 ### 25. Deploying Prometheus on Kubernetes

-You can utalize Prometheus to scrape metrics from Kuma mesh.
+You can utilize Prometheus to scrape metrics from Kuma mesh.
 But before we can do so, first we need to deploy Prometheus in our Kubernetes environment.
 This demo will be using [Helm](https://helm.sh/) to do so.
 First, you need to add a chart repository.
 One popular starting location is the official Helm stable charts:

 ```
 $ helm repo add stable https://kubernetes-charts.storage.googleapis.com/